The call for applications for this initiative is now closed. The call will reopen in September 2016.

 - Students cannot undertake a research project at an institution where they have previously completed a degree or been employed

-- Effective September 30, 2015, students in Canada on a study permit cannot undertake a research project in a country where they hold citizenship.
+- Students in Canada on a study permit cannot undertake a research project in a country where they hold citizenship.
 Students with Canadian citizenship and permanent residents can undertake research in any partner country, regardless of additional citizenship status.

 - Be registered for full-time studies at a Canadian university as a senior undergraduate student or graduate student.